-The originality of the Faculty of Philosophy and Human Sciences is to coordinate a canonical department and a set of distinct university institutes, thus guiding two lines of research:
+What makes the Faculty of Philosophy, Psychology and Education unique is the fact that it incorporates a canonical department and a group of discrete university institutes, allowing it to cover two areas of research:

 Department of Philosophy

 The Department of Philosophy, created in 1932, is a teaching and research centre.
 It endeavours, through dialogue with other disciplines, to promote a methodical reflection on the dimensions of human experience within contemporary culture.

 Since 1990, this department is committed to offering education programmes that will provide specific and cross-disciplinary knowledge and skills useful to every student, whatever his or her professional orientation.
 To achieve this, the initial education programmes (bachelor's and master's degrees) will continue to evolve, as will continuing education in the socio-educational, health, and psychological fields.
 Since the research in this department is linked to practice, it is developing exponentially in order to rethink the support and care systems on offer.

 Departement of Education (the MEEF Master's Degree)

 This degree is dedicated to training in teaching and education, as well as training in the public and private sectors.
 As a programme that leads to an academic degree and prepares students for professional life, it is invaluable to all future teachers.
 As the cornerstone of the preparation for the state’s competitive teacher licensing examinations, the course includes disciplinary, pedagogical and didactic teaching, internships, and the writing of a dissertation.